Firstly, before I get into it, I want you to consider the following simple fact:

 4) Exercise in groups

-As someone who instructs Bootcamp sessions on a regular basis (Kickstart Bootcamp) I can tell you first hand that the motivation gained from exercising in a group of like minded people can prove invaluable.
-But don’t take my word for it - here’s some kind words from one of my long-term Bootcamp Superstars.
+As someone who instructs Kickstart Bootcamp sessions on a regular basis, I can tell you first hand that the motivation gained from exercising in a group of like minded people can prove invaluable.
+But don’t take my word for it - here’s some kind words from some of my Bootcamp Superstars.

 5) In order to truly dislike something, YOU HAVE TO TRY IT!